 How Do Muscle Building Peptides Boost Growth Hormone Release?

-These peptides initiate signaling by binding to specific receptors in the brain, triggering a cascade that results in increased growth hormone.
-Higher growth hormone levels then signal the liver to produce IGF-1, linking hormonal stimulation to muscle-building pathways.
+These peptides bind to receptors in the hypothalamus and pituitary, triggering a cascade that increases growth hormone release.
+Growth hormone then stimulates the liver to produce IGF-1, linking hormonal signaling to muscle-building pathways.

 The Important Role of IGF-1 in Muscle Building and Recovery